 Required distributions.
 If you have not begun taking distributions before you attain your Required Beginning Date, the Plan generally must commence distributions to you as of such date.
-For this purpose, your Required Beginning Date is April 1 following the end of the calendar year in which you attain age 701⁄2 or terminate employment, whichever is later.
-(For 5% owners, the Required Beginning Date is April 1 following the calendar year in which you attain age 701⁄2, even if you are still employed.)
+For this purpose, your Required Beginning Date is April 1 following the end of the calendar year in which you attain age 701⁄2 (or age 72, if you were born after June 30, 1949), or terminate employment, whichever is later.
+(For 5% owners, the Required Beginning Date is April 1 following the calendar year in which you attain age 701⁄2 (or age 72, if you were born after June 30, 1949), or terminate employment, which you attain age 701⁄2 (or age 72, if you were born after June 30, 1949), even if you are still employed.)